Mrs. Brown's Boys: Television

 In 2012, O'Carroll confirmed that a game show starring Mrs Brown was in development with production company 12 Yard called Mrs. Brown's Celebrities.
 A non-broadcast pilot was recorded in late 2012, A full series was due to be broadcast in 2013 but O'Carroll turned it down, stating that he did not need to water down the Mrs. Brown brand.
 The format was brought up again in 2014, this time entitled The Guess List with Rob Brydon now hosting the full series.
 O'Carroll has also confirmed that an animated version of the show is in development.
 In the Spring of 2012, O'Carroll turned down an offer to create a one-off special for HBO with the option of a full series if the show was well received as he wished to spend his time with family.

 On 23 July 2016, Mrs. Brown's Boys had a one-off live episode, "Mammy Sutra", to celebrate 60 years of comedy on BBC.
 The show went live on BBC One and RTÉ One at 9:45 pm (BST) until 10:15 pm.
 The episode was then released on Mrs. Brown's Boys: Unplugged & Unleashed On Air Live DVD on 10 October 2016.

 A new television chat show hosted by "Mrs. Brown" titled All Round to Mrs. Brown's began in March 2017.
 The show is hosted primarily by Brendan O'Carroll (as Mrs Brown) but also includes a segment titled 'The Cathy Brown Show' in which Cathy interviews celebrity guests in a talk-show like fashion.
 The show also heavily relies on audience participation with a member of the audiences 'Mammy' brought on set to participate in a game-show like segment.
 The show did not return in 2021 due to the COVID-19 pandemic, and in 2022, it was reported that the series had been cancelled.

 During 2018, Brendan O'Carroll hosted a quiz show for the BBC called For Facts Sake as himself, with rotating members of the Mrs. Brown's Boys cast as team captains.
 The rest of the teams was made up from members of the audience.

 Adaptations (television)

 The television show has been adapted for francophone audiences in Canada as Madame Lebrun, with the lead role performed by Benoît Brière.
 The series has aired on Super Écran since 2015, with five seasons to date.
 Having surpassed the original series in number of episodes produced, the series has now transitioned from translating the original series to writing new original episodes.

 The show has been also adapted for the audiences in Greece as Super Mammy and began aired on 3 April 2022, on ANT1, with the lead role performed by Markos Seferlis.

-This show was also adapted in Czech Republic as PanMáma and has aired on TV Nova back in 2013, with the lead role performed by Rostislav Novák.
+This show was also adapted in Czech Republic as PanMáma and has aired on TV Nova back in 2013, with the lead role performed by Milan Šteindler.